k0pernicus/FrameTech/README.md

 ## About externs

-This repository includes extern repositories / dependencies, like `imgui`.
+This repository includes extern repositories / dependencies, like `imgui` or `glm` (for shaders specifications).
 Do not forget to run a `git submodule update` after cloning the _FrameTech_ repository.
 Thanks to Omar Cornut & the ImGui team for providing a such great tool for free, to the developers.